AriaMinaei/pretty-monitor/README.md

 And the result would look like:
 ![aliased screenshot](https://github.com/AriaMinaei/pretty-monitor/raw/master/docs/images/aliased-screenshot.png)

-Take a look at [Pretty Error's docs](https://github.com/AriaMinaei/pretty-error) for more examples.
+Take a look at [PrettyError's docs](https://github.com/AriaMinaei/pretty-error) for more examples.

 ## State of The Project